 The tour is only suitable for those who are able to swim, if you cannot swim, you will not be allowed into the water.

 Dry Tortuga National Park

-Off of the coast of Key West is one of the most naturally beautiful National Parks in the US, Dry Tortuga.
+Off of the coast of Key West is one of the most naturally beautiful and least visited National Parks in the US, Dry Tortuga.
 Dry Tortuga National Park consists of several islands, coastal waters, and stunning coral reefs.

-Along with the natural elements of the park, there are some historical monuments and relics, such as the Jefferson Fortress, the largest masonry building in the western hemisphere.
+Along with the natural elements of the park, there are some historical monuments and relics, such as the Jefferson Fort, the largest masonry building in the western hemisphere.

 The national park is only accessible via boat or seaplane.
 From Key West, you can take a fantastic boat tour to Dry Tortuga National Park.